Quantum correlations, entanglement spectrum and coherence of two-particle reduced density matrix in the Extended Hubbard Model: Extended Hubbard Model

 where $L $ is the lattice size, $\ad{j,\sigma}$ and $\hat a_{j,\sigma}$ are creation and annihilation operators, respectively, of a fermion with spin $\sigma = \uparrow, \downarrow$ at site $j$, $\hat{n}_{j,\sigma} = \ad{j,\sigma}a_{j,\sigma}$, $\hat{n}_{j} = \hat{n}_{j,\uparrow} + \hat{n}_{j,\downarrow}$.
 The hopping (tunnelling) between neighbor sites is parametrized by $t$, while the on-site and inter-site interactions are given by $U$ and $V$, respectively.
 We set $t = 1$ as defining our energy scale.

-Many efforts have been devoted to the investigation of the phase diagram of the EHM at half filling, with methods ranging from analytical, pertubative, approximations based on bosonization as well as numerical ones~ \cite{lin00,nakamura00,sengupta02,zhang04,dalmonte14,jeckelmann02,ejima07,sandvik04,Shinjo2019,Kazuya2020,DaiWei2021}.
+Many efforts have been devoted to the investigation of the phase diagram of the EHM at half filling, with methods ranging from analytical, pertubative, approximations based on bosonization as well as numerical ones~ \cite{lin00,nakamura00,sengupta02,zhang04,dalmonte14,jeckelmann02,Kancharla2001,ejima07,sandvik04,Shinjo2019,Kazuya2020,DaiWei2021}.
 Despite the apparent simplicity of the model it is predicted to exhibit a very rich phase diagram.
 The model can support several distinct phases, namely: spin-density wave (SDW), singlet (SS) and triplet (TS) superconductors, phase separation (PS), charge-density wave (CDW) and bond-order wave (BOW) - see Fig.\eqref{phase.diagram.ehm} for a sketch of the phase diagram.

-In the strong coupling limits, it is intuitive the characterization of the different phases the model can support.
-In the case of strong repulsive onsite interation, $U>0$, $U \gg V$, the fermions avoid double occupation and due to the hopping an antiferromagnetic ordering between neighboor sites is formed, generating a periodic modulation of spins along the chain, so-called spin density wave (SDW).
+In the strong coupling limits, it is intuitive the characterization of its different phases.
+In the case of strong repulsive onsite interation, $U>0$, $U \gg V$, the fermions avoid double occupation and due to the hopping an antiferromagnetic ordering between neighbor sites is formed, generating a periodic modulation of spins along the chain, so-called spin density wave (SDW).
 The presence of such a phase can be captured by the analysis of the ground state spin correlations $\langle \hat \sigma^z_j \hat \sigma^z_\ell\rangle$, where $\sigma_j^z = \frac{1}{2}(\hat{n}_{j \uparrow}-\hat{n}_{j \downarrow})$.

-In the opposite case of a strong repulsive inter-site interaction, $V>0$, $V \gg U$, particles avoid occupying neighboor sites, tending in this way to occupy the same sites.
+In the opposite case of a strong repulsive inter-site interaction, $V>0$, $V \gg U$, particles avoid occupying neighbor sites, tending in this way to occupy the same sites.
 A periodic modulation of charge is now formed, creating a charge-density wave pattern captured by density-density correlations $\langle \hat n_j \hat n_\ell \rangle$ in the ground state wavefunction.

 In the case of strong attractive interactions ($U,V<0$ or $U>0$, $V<0$ with $|V|\gg |U|$), the particles tend to cluster together and the ground state becomes inhomogeneous with different average charge densities in distinct spatial regions.
 Such a phase is called phase separation (PS) and can be observed from the analysis of the charge profile along the chain.